rajeshrinet/pyross/README.md

 You can take PyRoss for a spin **without installation**: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rajeshrinet/pyross/master?filepath=binder).
 Please be patient while [Binder](https://mybinder.org/v2/gh/rajeshrinet/pyross/master?filepath=binder) loads.

 ### From a checkout of this repository
+This is the recommended way as it downloads a whole suite of examples along with the package.

 #### Install PyRoss and an extended list of dependencies using